What Is Breadcrumbing? Behavior, Signs, and More

 Breaking the cycle

 Breaking the cycle of breadcrumbing may involve standing up for yourself and refusing to accept poor treatment.
-This may be difficult, especially for those with low self-esteem, but it could be crucial for your mental health and overall well-being.
+This may be difficult, especially for those with low self-esteem, but if you decide to be proactive about changing the situation, it could be crucial for your mental health and overall well-being.
 It may be important to remember that you deserve respect and consideration.

 Therapy for breadcrumbing